KanjiBase/KanTanJi/DATA_INPUT.md

 ### Key definitions - Data
 Always, when some key is required, it can be present only once in the row.
 Optional keys can be present multiple times.
 It is also not important what order the keys are defined in.
+With kanjis, ID rows must be unique.
+Each tango (word) then uses the same ID as kanji it belongs to.

 Dependening on the keys mentioned above, the row also can or must define other keys:
  - kanji